mathesar-foundation/mathesar/docs/docs/install/docker-compose/under-the-hood.md

 We'll store two files under that directory:

 - `.env`: This file has the above-mentioned configurations.
-- `docker-compose.common.yml` This is a config file downloaded from Mathesar's git repo.
-It defines dependency Docker containers used by `docker-compose.yml`
 - `docker-compose.yml` This is a config file downloaded from Mathesar's git repo.
 It defines the different Docker containers used by Mathesar, and how they're networked together.

 Recommended permissions for the `.env` file are: